morganmayday/tayen-core/archetypes/maven/README.md

 | 8 | tbd |

 #### Adapt
-A first-level maven that fails a check can cash in a Cunning Die, to allow them to spend an ability that isn't linked to the check to salvage.
+A first-level maven that fails a check can cash in a Cunning Die to salvage, as if it were an attribute point.
+They can only do this once per check, and they use 1 + the die's result, instead of 5.